Cachinnate – cach·in·nate /ˈkakəˌnāt/ verb: laugh loudly.

 Negro – Ne·gro /ˈnēɡrō/ noun: a member of a dark-skinned group of peoples originally native to Africa south of the Sahara; adjective: relating to black people.

-Originally, I wrote a piece entitled, Namaste Negro, about our experiences while living in Boulder, Colorado.
-Supposedly, one of the most open, progressive, liberal places ever.
-We struggled to feel welcome, or at home in Boulder, ironically, so did Namaste Negro in the publishing world.
+Originally, I wrote, Namaste Negro, about experiences living in Boulder, Colorado, which is considered, one of the most open, progressive, liberal places ever.
+Our family endured the challenges of bigotry and prejudice in Boulder.
+Often I thought, if Boulder, is supposedly the land of liberal, open-minded, progressive white folks, then the nation is in deep denial regarding the depths of racial bias that lies within its soul.
 Negro in NamasteNegro, is intended as a respectful, communal, salutation.
-Illuminating the true meaning of a word, that has been twisted to diminish.
+Illuminating the true meaning of a word that has been twisted to diminish and shame.
 We are collectively, a bioluminescent Negro spiritual.
 Be light, never dim.

 CAUTION: THE WORD NEGRO, MAY BE CONSIDERED OFFENSIVE.
-IT IS NOT RECOMMENDED FOR USE AS AN ADDRESS, OR GREETING BY PEOPLE WHOM ARE NOT BLACK, SIMILAR TO A “CERTAIN WORD” UTILIZED BY BLACK COMEDIANS, THERE ARE SIMPLY SOME WORDS NOT MEANT FOR USE BY PEOPLE, WHOM ARE NOT BLACK, AS ITS USE MAY BE CONSIDERED A PEJORATIVE TERM.
+IT IS NOT RECOMMENDED FOR USE AS AN ADDRESS, OR GREETING BY PEOPLE WHOM ARE NOT BLACK, SIMILAR TO A “CERTAIN WORD” UTILIZED BY BLACK COMEDIANS.
+THERE ARE SIMPLY SOME WORDS NOT MEANT FOR USE BY PEOPLE, WHOM ARE NOT BLACK, AS ITS USE MAY BE CONSIDERED A PEJORATIVE TERM.
+PROCEED WITH CAUTION.

 Cultivate, and cachinnate.
 We are all connected on this planet, we may as well flourish together.